abhishekppattanayak/WD/README.md

 The main branch does not actually have any source codes.
-Rather, all essentially branched to their respective branches.
+Rather, all are essentially branched to their respective branches.